VectorInstitute/cave-vlm-cot/README.md

   <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/license-MIT-green.svg" alt="MIT License"/></a>
 </p>

 A five-stage agentic-RAG pipeline for grounded multimodal reasoning on science QA.
-Every answer is backed by cited evidence and verified by a second VLM before being returned — with an automatic feedback loop that retries retrieval when hallucinations are detected.
+Every answer is backed by cited evidence and verified by a second VLM before being returned, with an automatic feedback loop that retries retrieval when hallucinations are detected.

 ---